How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 Using NDIS Funding for Support and Accommodation

-• Short-term accommodation for respite or temporary support
+• Short-term accommodation for temporary support

 Tips for Making the Most of Your NDIS Funding

-• Set clear goals within your NDIS plan
+• Set clear and measurable goals

 • Work with experienced support providers

-• Request a plan review if needs change
+• Request plan reviews when needs change

-• Choose supports that build long-term independence
+• Focus on supports that build long-term independence

 Quick Summary